“Pakistan can”: How one country repaired its routine immunisation safety net

 Prioritising routine vaccines

-Massive, populous, and no stranger to epidemics, Pakistan’s public health leadership knows it’s a good idea to make routine immunisation a priority.
+Pakistan is massive, populous, and no stranger to epidemics - and its public health leadership knows it’s a good idea to make routine immunisation a priority.
 We spoke to Pakistan’s federal Health Minister Abdul Qadir Patel in his office in Ministers’ Enclave, Islamabad, late one recent evening.
 “I still feel the most important thing to take care of is routine immunisation.
 It is the foundation and it is important that the foundation is strong,” he said.
 “This is taken seriously by the entire Pakistan.”

 Still, in Pakistan as in most countries, the COVID-19 vaccine campaign was in competition with routine childhood immunisation.
 Dr Faisal Sultan considers “engaging dedicated technical HR for the COVID response at all tiers” to be one of the most important strategies adopted to mitigate the impact of pandemic on the roll-out of other vital jabs.